 Our ultimate goal is to develop recurrent Brain Computer Interfaces that selectively and strategically target circuit malfunctions in neurological and psychiatric disorders.
 To realise this, we will define the cellular basis of network dynamics and their disturbance at the levels of microcircuits, scale up from these insights to explain systems behaviour and phenotype, and develop and implement spatiotemporally-patterned neuronal manipulation for therapy.

-The BNDU is unique in having as its goal the development of novel therapeutic approaches for the correction of identified pathological neuronal network dynamics in distributed and complex systems across the brain, whilst integrating linked clinical and animal model studies.
+The MRC BNDU is unique in having as its goal the development of novel therapeutic approaches for the correction of identified pathological neuronal network dynamics in distributed and complex systems across the brain, whilst integrating linked clinical and animal model studies.
 Our goal is challenging, and will take time to realise fully.
 Nevertheless, our choice of two major sets of brain circuits, the neocortical-hippocampal-amygdala system and the basal ganglia-thalamocortical system, ensures that our research strategy is focussed and tractable.

 - Delivering ground-breaking discoveries within a framework designed to improve human health and wellbeing.

-- Producing and deploying skilled researchers.
+- Training, supporting and deploying skilled researchers.

 - Fostering a dialogue with the public about medical research.